What is the Instagram algorithm?

 Some ways to create these relationships with your content include:

-- User-generated content about your brand that your followers have posted.
-This not only inspires more UGC, but users may tag you in their posts and further expand your digital footprint on Instagram.
+Post user-generated content on your Stories.
+User-generated content is content about your brand that your followers have posted.
+Posting it not only inspires more UGC, but users whose content you share may tag you in their Stories and further expand your digital footprint on Instagram.

-But it's important to think outside of your own posts if you hope to find your customers on Instagram.
+The Instagram algorithm tends to broadly share content from its newer features, which today is Reels.
+It’s also important to think outside of your own content if you hope to find your customers on Instagram.
 This is a social network, after all.

 Comment on posts from relevant users and brands

 You can also engage with users on their posts to build relationships outside of your own content by leaving interesting and involved comments on content from potential customers, relevant influencers, and related businesses.

 Posting first on larger accounts that have a big following can help get your comment more visibility and get more Instagram followers for your profile.
 Think about accounts that your target audience is likely to follow, follow them, and join the conversation.

 When doing this, be genuine and add value.
 Don’t try to just look for opportunities to get in a public sales pitch or leave generic responses.
 For example, if they tell you to check out the link in their bio about their new product, actually click the link in their Instagram bio, check out their product, and leave a thoughtful comment.
 Show your brand’s personality and engage in a meaningful way.